 - Address high-priority public health issues that have a major impact on public health outcomes

-- Be modifiable in the short term (through evidence-based interventions and strategies to motivate action at the national, state, local, and community levels)
+- Are modifiable in the short term (through evidence-based interventions and strategies to motivate action at the national, state, local, and community level)

 - Address social determinants of health, health disparities, and health equity